Pulmonology Group LLC

 Pulmonary fibrosis causes irreversible scarring and damage to lung tissues, which in turn causes worsening lung dysfunction.
 At Pulmonology Group LLC Lung Specialist, Vikas Sayal, MD, FCCP, performs diagnostic testing in the office and offers today’s latest medications to slow down disease progression.
-If you have questions about lung symptoms or pulmonary fibrosis, call the office in Henderson, Nevada, or book an appointment online.
+If you have questions about lung symptoms or pulmonary fibrosis, call the office in Henderson, Nevada, or Kingman, Arizona.
+You can also book an appointment online.

 Pulmonary fibrosis occurs when tissues in your lungs become scarred.
 Over time, the scarred tissues begin to thicken and stiffen, which means your lungs can’t work properly.
 As a result, your blood doesn’t get enough oxygen, and tissues throughout your body, including your brain and heart, are deprived of oxygen.